 The US Department of Education has passed a regulation impacting repeated courses.
 The regulation states that students may only receive federal financial aid for ONE repetition of a previously passed course.
 These regulations prohibit the University from paying for a course that has been passed more than one time.
+Successful completion for financial aid is defined as earning a grade of A, B, C, D or S.

 Enrollment Scenarios and Effects on Financial Aid